Domain of the Crown: History

+The Central Highland tribes were conquered by Franco-Vietnamese forces from 1887 to 1902.
+In order to meet the demand of the rubber market during the First World War, under industrial brokerage pressures to open up the Central Highlands, the French colonial government permitted establishment of colonial rubber plantations in 1916.
+By 1941, 42,000 Kinh and 5,100 French colonists had made the area their residence.
+There was some serious Montagnard revolts against French colonialists.
+Colonialism in Central Highlands nevertheless was halted during the Second World War, when the fascist Petain regime and its Decoux administration of Indochina attempted to boast the native Montagnards' warrior culture and recruit indigenous loyalism, first to reject Vietnamese nationalist claim to the region, second to circumvent indigenous liberation, third to prevent Japanese access.
+After the Second World War, worries about rising nationalist movements in Cambodia and Vietnam and Vietminh potential takeover of the highlands prompted France to negotiate and establish several autonomous entities assigned to indigenous minority peoples to retain direct French control under the camouflage of granting independence.

 On 30 May 1949, the French delegated the authority to manage the Central Highlands from the Montagnard country of South Indochina to the Provisional Central Government of Vietnam.
 Chief of State Bảo Đại separated the Central Highlands from the central government and established a special administrative system called the Domain of the Crown within the State of Vietnam as crownlands of Bảo Đại through Dụ số 6/QT/TG on 15 April 1950.
 The Montagnard country of South Indochina was renamed to the "Crown Domain of the Southern Higlander Country" (Domaine de la couronne du pays montagnards du Sud) or PMS.
 In the crown areas, Bảo Đại held both the titles of "Chief of State" (國長, Quốc trưởng) and "Emperor" (皇帝, Hoàng Đế).
 In Central Vietnam (Trung phần) the Domain of the Crown was assigned 5 provinces and in Northern Vietnam (Bắc phần) it received 11.

 The leader of the Domain of the Crown was entitled the Khâm mạng Hoàng triều and the first Khâm mạng Hoàng triều was Nguyễn Đệ, who was previously general manager for the Chief of State.
 Despite this, all actual decisions regarding the administration of Cao nguyên were made by the Commissioner of Annam (Khâm sứ Trung Kỳ, Resident-Superior of Annam).

 According to the agreement between French President Vincent Auriol and the State of Vietnam, after the French ceded control over the Montagnard country of South Indochina to the Vietnamese, the autonomous status of the ethnic minorities would be subject to separate regulations and would continue to fall under special protection (statut particulier) from the French Government.
 Therefore, when promulgating a law, the government of the State of Vietnam must have an agreement from France in order to pass it.
 The crown domains in the central highlands area continued to be administered through a French special delegate and not a representative of the State of Vietnam.